Vyral/base-template/_posts/2018-08-14-a-guide-to-finding-great-deals-on-new-construction-homes.md

 Are there any great deals left in the Charleston area?
 Yes, there are, and I’ll fill you in on how to find them today.

-The secret to finding great deals in the area real estate market has a lot to do with new construction; **we have seen a tremendous growth of new construction homes here.** However, when it comes to the end of the fiscal year for builders, they’re highly motivated to sell their new properties.&nbsp;
+The secret to finding great deals in our area real estate market has a lot to do with new construction; **we have seen a tremendous growth of new construction homes here.** However, when it comes to the end of the fiscal year for builders, they’re highly motivated to sell their new properties.&nbsp;

 Many builders end their fiscal year at the end of September and some end it in December.
 If you were thinking of buying an investment property, now is the time.